Seed Potatoes are the key!

 They are the first thing to kickstart our thinking towards the new season of growing, a timely reminder during a usually barren month to get preparing for Spring.
 It is time to be looking to get prepared for planting your seed potatoes.

-Building raised beds, improving the soil in existing beds with manure or compost, or adding nutrients and improving the drainage of borders will all help when planting time comes around.
+Building raised beds, improving the soil in existing beds with manure or compost, adding nutrients, and improving the drainage of borders will all help when planting time comes around.

 Choosing Your Type of Seed Potatoes: